ibm-cloud-docs/codeengine/deploy-job.md

 For more information about defining environment variables, see [Working with environment variables](/docs/codeengine?topic=codeengine-envvar).

-### Creating and running a job using secrets and configmaps
+### Creating and running a job with secrets and configmaps
 {: #job-option-secconfigmap}

 In {{site.data.keyword.codeengineshort}}, secrets and configmaps can be consumed by your job by using environment variables.